-Mayo is continuing her research as a postdoctoral research associate at Princeton University.
-Working with civil and environmental engineering professor Ning Lin, Mayo will be developing probabilistic hurricane storm surge models that may help inform protective hurricane measures for areas including lower Manhattan.
+Mayo continued her research as a postdoctoral research associate at Princeton University.
+Working with civil and environmental engineering professor Ning Lin, Mayo developed probabilistic hurricane storm surge models that may help inform protective hurricane measures for areas including lower Manhattan.
 After all, when Hurricane Sandy’s winds subsided, it was the water from the storm surge that shut down the subways and the streets and caused the damage that will take years to repair.

 Mayo now envisions herself using math to help people.
 But what initially drew her to the research was the subject of math itself.

 “It was definitely math first.
 I have always liked math.
 I enjoyed doing it.
 And even if it was hard for me I was able to eventually figure it out,” said Mayo.